-Buying a property is a major financial & emotional decision, so it’s no wonder we become a little afraid before committing & signing on the dotted line.
+Buying a property is a major financial and emotional decision, so it is no wonder we become a little afraid before committing and signing on the dotted line.

-Give thought to your personal situation in terms of family, work, lifestyle & how that will impact on where you decide to buy.
-The suburbs you choose need to cater for all your needs.
-Always have a strategy for your property purchase.
-Consider your stage in life, short & long term, personal or family goals.
+Give thought to your personal situation in terms of family, work, lifestyle and how that will impact on where you decide to buy.
+The suburbs you choose need to cater for all your needs, so consider your stage in life, short and long term plans, personal and family goals.
 What really matters to you?

 Investors may want to watch the market for the timing of their purchase.
-Whilst those buying a house to live in for the long term, may not be so concerned with the state of the market.
-The right time is always when you are financially & emotionally ready to focus on buying a solid property that will do well in the long run.
+Whilst those buying a house to live in for the long term may not be so concerned with the state of the market.
+The right time is always when you are financially and emotionally ready to focus on buying a solid property that will do well in the long run.

-The fun part is now about to begin.
-It’s very easy to walk in with your rose coloured glasses & be bowled over with the décor & say it “feels right”.
-Before you get caught up in that, equip yourself with a thorough checklist of the key criteria your new property needs to fill.
-Assess location, property condition & layout.
+It can be easy to walk into your dream home with your rose coloured glasses on and be bowled over with the décor and say it “feels right”.
+But before you get caught up in that, make sure you carefully and thoroughly assess the location, property condition and layout.

-Given that buying a property could be one of the biggest financial decisions you’ll ever make, it’s vital to keep those emotions in check & consider your original objectives & budget.
+Given that buying a property could be one of the biggest financial decisions you’ll ever make, it’s vital to keep those emotions in check and always consider your original objectives and budget.

 Once you’ve found your near perfect property, because let’s face it, very few people have the luxury to not have to compromise in some way, consider visiting the property at different times.
-This can help you see exactly what goes on around the property, thus confirming you have made the right decision.
+This can help you see exactly what goes on around the property, thus helping to confirm you have made the right decision.

-Before making an offer ask the agent if the vendor would prefer the settlement period to be long or short.
-This information may give you an indication of the vendors eagerness to sell.
+Before making an offer, make sure you discuss with the agent the vendors' desires regarding length of settlement.
+This may give you an indication of the vendors' eagerness to sell.
 If they only want a short period, it may mean that they are keen to sell, so the vendor may accept a lower price if you can agree to this timing, because other purchasers may not.